Stanwang218/RGB-NIR-rPPG/README.md

 # RGB-NIR-rPPG

 ## Instructions
-1. Download the <a href = "https://computationalimaging.rice.edu/mr-nirp-dataset/">MR-NIRP </a>.
+1. Download the <a href="https://computationalimaging.rice.edu/mr-nirp-dataset/">MR-NIRP </a>.

-2. Clone the repo of <a href = "https://github.com/ubicomplab/rPPG-Toolbox">rPPG-Toolbox</a> and put dataset/BaseLoader.py and MRNIRPLoader.py under the dataset/data_loader.
+2. Clone the repo of <a href="https://github.com/ubicomplab/rPPG-Toolbox">rPPG-Toolbox</a> and put dataset/BaseLoader.py and MRNIRPLoader.py under the dataset/data_loader.
 Process the raw data

 ```
 python main.py --config_file /RGB-NIR-rPPG/config/MR-NIRP.yaml